 Shaggy rag rugging is a gorgeous technique that creates rugs with a beautiful, thick plush feel.
 Unfortunately, however, due to the length of the fabric pieces used in shaggy rag rugging, patterns can become distorted and lose their definition.
 Victoria really wanted to make a checked rug in the shaggy technique, but she wanted the edges of the squares to remain relatively crisp and not blend into random blobs.

 With that in mind, she decided to do the rug in the “short shaggy” technique of rag rugging… a technique that she actually made up, but has become a firm favourite amongst the Ragged Life team.
-We’ll be sharing more details and photos on how to do the “Short Shaggy” technique of rag rugging in an upcoming blog post, but basically it’s a hybrid form of rag rugging that creates a shorter layer of shaggy rag rugging without pieces having to be individually cut shorter (which would be pretty slow and laborious).
+It’s basically it’s a hybrid form of rag rugging that creates a shorter layer of shaggy rag rugging without pieces having to be individually cut shorter (which would be pretty slow and laborious).
 Hooray for innovation!

 Inspired by the beautiful jewel colours of the glasses above, Victoria wanted rich, deep colours and sari silk ribbon fit the bill perfectly.
 For those of you who haven’t worked with it before, sari silk ribbon is made from recycled saris and generally comes in skeins of strips that vary in thickness.
 Although some parts of the ribbon were the perfect width, others had to be cut into two of three pieces lengthwise to fit properly through the hessian.
 Some of the strands of ribbon were so thin that they were easy to accidentally pull right through… oops… it happens to the best of us!